 Beyond that, a lighter rain jacket, especially one with good ventilation, can help you move more easily on a warm or sunny day.

 Not every trip to the mountain is going to be tough.
 If the temperature is a bit high and conditions are calm, you can easily get around with a rain jacket and some solid clothing underneath.

 If you do get a ski jacket, you need to make sure it’s lightweight and breathable.
 A more heavy-duty rain jacket might seem like a good idea at first glance, but that will ultimately weigh you down or cause you to sweat.

 Rather, you want something lightweight that you can wear over a nice middle layer like a fleece or wool top.
 That provides you with great insulation but also ensures you never get fully bogged down.

 It’s also important to pick a rain jacket that, lightweight or not, is able to stand up to the elements.
 Waterproof or water-resistant models are extremely important in that regard.

 You never know what will happen when you’re out on the slopes, and you don’t want a single fall or crash to ruin your day.
 It also helps to be prepared if the weather turns.

 Have you ever used a rain jacket out on the slopes?
 What was the temperature like and what were the results?
-Let us know in the comments below.
+Let me know in the comments below.